 No matter who you come across in the restaurant industry, the resounding consensus is this: restaurants are a people business.

 Everyday restaurant operators make decisions around service, food options, employees and more.
 But what all of those decisions affect is how well your food and service is received by the customer.
 So, how do you go about making the right decisions that allow for satisfied customers?
-The answer is this: data.
+You take advantage of your restaurant data.

 You may be thinking, “Data = numbers.
 I’m not a numbers person.”